andriati-alex/cmake_tutor1/README.md

 time to build it the first time.
 Therefore, it is always interest to provide the `.ccls` file at least with the full path to the `include` dir which contain all the headers.
+The problem with only the `.ccls` for the language server us that some features, as `goDefinition` for example will open the header file instead of the source file as it would happen if `compile_commands.json` was provided as well.